 In retrospect, my previous fears for Tim’s safety – and that of his husband, Jake, and legions of exceptional gay friends – pale when contrasted with the horror and scope of this event.
 They pale in light of the fact that homophobia is alive and well throughout the world.
 There are 10 countries where homosexuality is punishable by death.
 In Russia violence against homosexuals is on the rise with the tacit approval of the government.

 And as fearful as I am for Tim, I am heartsick over the thousands of LGBTQ children who don't have the advantages that we as a privileged white family enjoy.
 The Orlando attack brought into harsh relief the fact that 80% of attacks on queer people happen to queer people of color.
 Almost 40% of the homeless youth population are gay or transgender.
 Nearly 60% of these LBGTQ young people will be sexually victimized during their homelessness.
 It is long past time that we acknowledge these appalling statistics and work to change them for the better.

 We, as straight people, often talk about being allies, but it has become clear that this is not enough.
 We have to become advocates.
 Whether this is through appealing to our representatives, organizing in our communities, or offering our own mentorship, we need to do more than just stand by and encourage.
 We have to get in the game and take immediate action.

-If you have a gay son or daughter, if you care for anyone in the LGBT community, the world has suddenly become a less safe, even more frightening place.
+If you have a gay son or daughter, if you care for anyone in the LGBTQ community, the world has suddenly become a less safe, even more frightening place.
 The specter of random violence hangs over them like a pall.
-All LGBT people are at risk, but LGBT young people are in crisis and immediate danger.
+All LGBTQ people are at risk, but LGBTQ young people are in crisis and immediate danger.

 The day after the Orlando massacre, Tim posted the following message on his Facebook page: